-Our principal sources of cash consist of cash provided by financing activities, including: (a) gross proceeds of \$3,000 received in January 2016 from the Convertible Note issuance; (b) net proceeds, after deducting underwriting discounts and offering expenses payable by us of \$11,088 from our sale of 3,335,000 shares of common stock in our March 2016 public offering; and (c) gross proceeds of \$2,000 from our sale and leaseback of certain equipment in August 2016.
-We also obtain capital from product and formulation sales, but we do not presently receive sufficient revenues to support our operations.
+Our principal sources of cash consist of cash provided by financing activities, including: (a) gross proceeds of \$3,000 received in January 2016 from the Convertible Note issuance; (b) net proceeds of \$11,088 from our sale of 3,335,000 shares of common stock in our March 2016 public offering; and (c) gross proceeds of \$2,000 from our sale and leaseback of certain equipment in August 2016.
+We also obtained capital from insurance proceeds related to business interruption and property loss of our Texas facility of \$841 in November 2016 and from ongoing product and formulation sales.
+We do not currently receive sufficient revenues to support our operations.
+Our history of recurring losses, and uncertainties as to whether our operations will become profitable, raise substantial doubt about our ability to continue as a going concern.
+The condensed consolidated financial statements contained in this report do not include any adjustments related to the recoverability of assets or classifications of liabilities that might be necessary should the Company be unable to continue as a going concern.
+We have yet to generate positive cash flows from operations, and are essentially dependent on debt and equity funding to finance our operations.

-We may need significant additional capital to support our business plan and fund our proposed business operations.
-We are eligible to receive \$2,096 in additional gross proceeds from future sales of our common stock under the Sales Agreement, although we do not expect to receive any such proceeds until at least August 2016 as a result of certain lock-up restrictions on sales of our common stock in connection with our March 2016 public equity offering.
+We will need significant additional capital to support our business plan and fund our proposed business operations.
+We are eligible to receive \$1,872 in additional gross proceeds from future sales of our common stock under the Sales Agreement.
 We may also seek additional financing from a variety of sources, including other equity or debt financings, funding from corporate partnerships or licensing arrangements, sales of assets or any other financing transaction.
 If we issue equity or convertible debt securities to raise additional funds, our existing stockholders may experience substantial dilution, and the newly issued equity or debt securities may have more favorable terms or rights, preferences and privileges senior to those of our existing stockholders.
 If we raise additional funds through collaboration or licensing arrangements or sales of assets, we may be required to relinquish potentially valuable rights to our product candidates or proprietary technologies or formulations, or grant licenses on terms that are not favorable to us.
 If we raise funds by incurring additional debt, we may be required to pay significant interest expenses and our leverage relative to our earnings or to our equity capitalization may increase.
 Obtaining commercial loans, assuming they would be available, would increase our liabilities and future cash commitments and may impose restrictions on our activities, such as the financial and operating covenants included in the agreements governing the LSAF Loan and the Convertible Note.
 Further, we may incur substantial costs in pursuing future capital and/or financing transactions, including investment banking fees, legal fees, accounting fees, printing and distribution expenses and other costs.
-We may also be required to recognize non-cash expenses in connection with certain s
+We may also be required to recognize non-cash expenses in connection with certain securities we may issue, such as convertible notes and warrants, which would adversely impact our financial results.